OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 October 2021.md

 - "**April Drop Dead Date**" is still approaching.
 - La Palma volcano activity will increase eventually.
 - Carson, California, affected by earthquakes and a foul smell due to a **fault line**.
-- 53% chance of a significant California earthquake within a year.
 - "Mexico Falls" prediction relates to an earthquake.
 - **Wind patterns** have shifted, becoming more compact and inconsistent.
 - Wind-based energy is unreliable under changing climate conditions.